TMJ Treatment Knob Lick, MO

 Get Started with TMJ Treatment in Knob Lick, MO at Axes Physical Therapy

 If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
-Our individualized, patient-centered TMJ treatment in Knob Lick, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
+Our personalized, patient-centered approach to TMJ treatment in Knob Lick, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
 Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.

 Services Offered